digitaldesigndj/digitaldesigndj.com/README.md

 During development, I dont just the optimized JS.
 To fire up the dev server just do:

     docpad run

+I successful you should have the dev site running at http://localhost:9887, the files being served are in `stg/`, the `src/` dir holds the source files before they are parsed by docpad.
+Do your editing in there.

 ### Production Process